hiroyasuakada/3D-Human-Pose-Perception-from-Egocentric-Stereo-Videos/README.md

 You can download the **UnrealEgo2/UnrealEgo-RW datasets** on [our benchmark challenge page](https://unrealego.mpi-inf.mpg.de/).

+Note that UnrealEgo2 is fully compatible with [UnrealEgo](https://github.com/hiroyasuakada/UnrealEgo).
+The test data of UnrealEgo is **publicly available**, including 72 body joint annotations (32 for body and 40 for hand), whereas the test data of UnrealEgo2 and UnrealEgo-RW are not (See "Evaluation" section of our benchmark challenge page).

 ## Depths from SfM/Metashape

-You can donwload depth data from SfM/Metashape described in our paper.
+You can download depth data from SfM/Metashape described in our paper.

 - <a href="https://unrealego.mpi-inf.mpg.de/data/download_unrealego2_test_sfm.sh" download>Depth from UnrealEgo2 test split</a>
 - <a href="https://unrealego.mpi-inf.mpg.de/data/download_unrealego_rw_test_sfm.sh" download>Depth from UnrealEgo-RW test split</a>